Forgejo: A Deep Dive into the Community-Driven Gitea Fork

 - Conclusion

 In the world of open-source software, the story of how a project is governed is often as important as the code itself.
 Forgejo is a powerful testament to this fact.
-It is a “soft fork” of Gitea, created by a community of users and contributors to ensure that the project’s future remains in the hands of a non-profit, community-driven organization.
+Originally born as a “soft fork” of Gitea in late 2022, Forgejo officially became a hard fork in early 2024 to ensure its codebase and architectural future remained permanently aligned with the community’s needs, completely free from commercial incentives.

 Key Features at a Glance